MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-as2-sending-a-non-edi-message-over-as2.md

 1. In [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, right-click the **Send Ports** node under the **BizTalk Application 1** node, point to **New**, and then click **Static Solicit-Response Send Port**.

    > [!NOTE]
    >  If you use BizTalk Application 1, you must add a reference in BizTalk Application 1 to the BizTalk EDI Application, so your application can use its artifacts.
-For more information, see [How to Add a Reference to the BizTalk Server EDI Application](/previous-versions/).
+For more information, see [Add a Reference to the BizTalk Server EDI Application](step-1-prepare-for-the-edi-interface-developer-tutorial.md#to-add-reference-to-the-biztalk-edi-application).

 2. In the **Send Port Properties** dialog box, name the send port as **SendToFab_RecvMDN**.